ThirtySomething/Billiard/Readme.md

 ```

-ValidSolution = Level1 & Level2 & Level3 & Level4
+ValidSolution = (true == Level1) & (true == Level2) & (true == Level3) & (true == Level4)

 ```

 ## Source ##

 The C++ programm int the folder `src` will run through all possible combinations of these virtual billard balls and will apply the rules.
 The goal is to figure out all possible solutions for this task.
+The total number of permutations are 15!, this are exactly 1.307.674.368.000 permutations - more than a trillion...

 ## License ##